yousefelassal/quote-cron/README.md

 > Eighty percent of success is showing up.

 > Criticism is something you can easily avoid by saying nothing, doing nothing, and being nothing.

+> When you come to the end of your rope, tie a knot and hang on.